SamMajumder/R_Function_Inventory/Geospatial_functions/README.md

 ---

 ## `raster_pipeline_point`

 ### Description:
 The `raster_pipeline_point` function processes raster files, optionally resamples them, optionally crops them to a reference shapefile, and optionally extracts values for points provided in a dataframe.
+With the added `use_bilinear` argument, users can now opt to use bilinear interpolation when extracting values from the raster.
 The function is designed to handle various scenarios based on the combination of mandatory and optional arguments provided.

 ### Parameters:
 - **`inputs`**: A list of paths to raster files that the user wants to process.